 Can a Pedestrian Operating Operating Under A Disability Be At Fault for An Accident?

-Baltimore personal injury lawyers sometimes argue cases involving the unfortunate meeting of car and pedestrian.
+Baltimore personal injury lawyers sometimes argue cases involving the unfortunate meeting of a car and a pedestrian.
+Attorney Eric T. Kirk will tell you.
 As you might imagine, cars are undefeated in these contests.
 Some rules establish who is at fault.
 Special rules apply where the pedestrian is operating under a disability.
 It certainly comes as no surprise, and most people would surmise, that a driver must yield his or her right of way to:

 - a visually impaired individual using a guide dog or walking with the assistance of a predominantly white cane.